Frequently Asked Questions

 How can I help with the Community Food Program?

-Are there others ways to volunteer for The Dish?
+Are there other ways to volunteer with The Dish?

-There are always opportunities to volunteer with The Dish.
-Please contact the Operations Coordinator regarding what is available.
+Yes!
+There are always opportunities to support The Dish in different ways.
+Please contact our Operations Coordinator to discuss what volunteer roles are currently available.